asoffer/Icarus/docs/tour.md

 ## Slices

 A slice is another reference-type like pointers.
-It holds effectively is a buffer pointer and a length, allowing you refer to subsequences of contiguous blocks of memory.
+It holds a buffer pointer and a length, which makes it easy to refer to subsequences of contiguous blocks of memory.
 A slice of objects of type `T` is written as `[]T`.
 Slices can be indexed and dereferenced just like buffer pointers.